DanielSzym/100-days-of-code/log.md

 **Working folder**: online @codepen https://codepen.io/Dan312/pen/oEGBLa

 **Today's Progress**: Worked on the design of the Share-button.
 Still a headache to get all elements to be where they are supposed to be.
-Generyla spoken, The design of the quote generator definitely is improvable, but for now, I want to close this challenge.
+Generyl spoken, The design of the quote generator definitely is improvable, but for now, I want to close this challenge.
 Maybe I'll come back some day.

 ### Day 37: March 04, 2018